limhoff-r7/limhoff-r7.github.io/_drafts/reading-legacy-code-to-harmonize-ruby-and-rails-code-loaders.md

 When `Parent::Child` is accessed for the first time, `parent/child` will be loaded.
 In 1.9.3, this loading will happen once, but is not thread-safe; in 2.0+ this loading will happen once, but is thread-safe and can be thought of as just an on-use `require` as `autoload` uses the same VM lock as `require` in MRI Ruby 2.0+.

 ## Code-Loading in Rails
 Part of Rails' "Convention over Configuration", is that namespace Modules should correspond to directories while code Modules and Classes should correspond to files under the namespace directories.

+### `ActiveSupport::Autoload`

 When following this convention, you can use `ActiveSupport::Autoload` to remove the need to specify the path to `autoload`:

 ```ruby
 # lib/parent.rb